-Saving Starts Early, with the Help of Parents
+Amish Kids Start Saving Early, with the Help of Parents

 Amish children typically attend schools until they are 15 years old.
 All Amish then become apprentices to the many trades and businesses in their communities.
 There are farmers, welders, woodworkers, construction men, candle-makers, window-makers, etc. to choose from.
 As a teenager, the worker hands over their paycheck to their parents, who keep all of it in a bank account and gives the child 10% for spending money.
 Once the worker turns 21 the bank account is handed over to him.

 Can you imagine if your parents had saved 90% of each of your paychecks you slaved away for turning hamburgers, mucking horse stalls (that’s what I did), or waiting tables?
 Over several years, that money can really add up to a nice sum of change for college, starting out at your first apartment, or to pay for wedding costs.